 Student Performances - We also offer student performance opportunities, most often a school musical.
 All students interested in participating are given a role.
 They work with professional artists and perform for their school and broader community.

-Project SUCCESS offers experiences outside of the classroom and theater to help students refine their goals, build relationships, develop skills needed to plan their futures, and gain confidence in their creative thinking, decision making and resourcefulness.
+Project SUCCESS offers experiences outside of the classroom to help students refine their goals, build relationships, develop skills needed to plan their futures, and gain confidence in their creative thinking, decision making and resourcefulness.
 Examples include:

 College Tours - Project SUCCESS brings high school students to an average of 40 different campuses annually, both in and out of Minnesota.
 We incorporate workshops to help students with their decision-making process during each tour.